History of the

 The 1940 session saw 125 young women in attendance.
 At the time, there was only a $15 fee per delegate, and a $500 working budget for the entire week.
 The session had only two counties and four cities.
 After the 1941 session, ALA California Girls State was in recess during World War II from 1942-1945.
 The program returned in 1946.

-During the 1970's, rising costs led ALA California Girls State to move to the beautiful Squaw Valley.
+During the 1970s ALA California Girls State moved to the beautiful Squaw Valley.
 From 1971 to 1974, ALA California Girls State remained in Squaw Valley during for what one Auxiliary member referred to as "our Sound of Music years."
-After the Valley was sold to developers, the Auxiliary moved the ALA California Girls State program back home to Sacramento, and the 1975 session was the first one held on Sacramento State campus.
+After the Valley was sold to developers, the Auxiliary moved the ALA California Girls State program back to Sacramento, and the 1975 session was the first one held on Sacramento State campus.
 Scholarship costs had risen to $150 per delegate, and there were 560 delegates in attendance.

 The 1990s included the 50th anniversary of ALA California Girls State and two more moves.
 The 1992 session was held at Sonoma State University in Rohnert Park, with a delegate scholarship cost of $275.
-Then, for the first time in the history of ALA California Girls State, the session was moved to Southern California in order to reduce the costs of transportation.
-At the time, the American Legion Auxiliary would sponsor a minimum of ten busses to transport delegates to the session; however, planners believed that moving the session to Southern California would reduce reduce overall costs by decreasing the need for transportation.
+Then, for the first time in the history of ALA California Girls State, the session was moved to Southern California.
 The 1995 session of ALA California Girls State was the first held on the campus of Claremont College, a cluster of colleges in Claremont, California.
 The 1995 session used the Pitzer and Harvey Mudd campuses; the following sessions were held at Pitzer and Claremont-McKenna campuses.

 ALA California Girls State has hosted over 31,000 young women in its history.
 Future leaders of California and the United States are born here at ALA California Girls State.
 With deepest appreciation, we wish to thank and recognize the past and present accomplishments of the American Legion Auxiliary Department of California; without their work, ALA California Girls State could not and would not exist.